ianmcampbell/auto-comments/sites/medicalsciences.stackexchange.com/answers.md

 ###[A] Research
 Answers on Medical Sciences are expected to [include references](https://medicalsciences.meta.stackexchange.com/questions/1/) to back up claims and information in them.
 Please [edit] your answer to include your sources.
+Here is a list of [reliable sources](https://medicalsciences.meta.stackexchange.com/questions/112/what-are-reliable-sources) to get you started in case you need them.